leohoinaski/HospDisaggregation/Readme.txt

      deltaY: Grig resolution/spacing in y direction

-     fileId = identification of your output files

-     hospFile = hospitalization file from DATASUS - daily basis

-     listCEPfile = list of coordinates of Braziliam postal codes

      runOrNotTemporal = Run or not daily temporal profile and daily netCDF

-     vulGroup = vunerability group tag.
+     vulGroup = Grouping tag.
-                 'Total' = Total number of hospitalizations
+                 'TOTAL' = Total number of hospitalizations
-                 'less14' = Total number of hospitalizations for younger than 14 'more60' = Total number of hospitalizations for older than 60 'adults' = Total number of hospitalizations for adults (15-59) 'mens' = Total number of hospitalizations for mens 'womans' = Total number of hospitalizations for womans 'blacks' = Total number of hospitalizations for blacks 'whites' = Total number of hospitalizations for whites 'brown' = Total number of hospitalizations for browns 'indigenous' = Total number of hospitalizations for indigenous 'asian' = Total number of hospitalizations for asians
+                 'LESS14' = Total number of hospitalizations for younger than 14 'MORE60' = Total number of hospitalizations for older than 60 'ADULTS' = Total number of hospitalizations for adults (15-59) 'MENS' = Total number of hospitalizations for mens 'WOMANS' = Total number of hospitalizations for womans 'BLACKS' = Total number of hospitalizations for blacks 'WHITES' = Total number of hospitalizations for whites 'BRONW' = Total number of hospitalizations for browns 'INDIGENOUS' = Total number of hospitalizations for indigenous 'ASIAN' = Total number of hospitalizations for asians 'VAL_TOT' = Total monetary value of hospitalization 'DEATHS' = Total number of deaths

  Outputs: